 - Be throughout the term of the lease.

-- Be a registered student with Edmonds Community College or Central Washington University on the Edmonds CC campus and enrolled in at least three of four quarters with a minimum of 10 credits per quarter OR registered as a student in a program approved by Edmonds CC.
+- Be a registered student with Edmonds College or Central Washington University on the Edmonds College campus and enrolled in at least three of four quarters with a minimum of 10 credits per quarter OR registered as a student in a program approved by Edmonds College.

 Why should I rent at the Residence Hall instead of sharing an apartment off-campus?

 The benefits of living in a residence hall is that you will get to be the only one responsible for your own lease.
 If one or more of your roommates vacates the apartment, the resident manager is responsible for finding new roommates and you are not held responsible.
 It's better than living off campus with others because when you share an apartment off-campus, all roommates sign one lease and all are responsible.
 Another benefit of living in a Residence Hall is that rent include all utilities, parking, RA events and support, furniture, and lounge use.
 There is also internet, cable TV, and local phone service available in the game room.
 These would be additional costs when renting on your own.

 How will I be placed in a specific apartment?